webosose-emulator/build-webos/README.md

 The `-p 0` and `-b 0` options set the make and bitbake parallelism values to the number of CPU cores found on your computer.

+> If you assign too high values to '-p' and '-b' options, it might cause unexpected build errors when you execute the 'make' command.
+In that case, use lower values for the options (which are higher or equal to 1.)

 We need the following two patches for Emulator, please do patch as:

     $ cd meta-webosose